GitishSandhu0/Note_on_tips/README.md

 - `ShowAtCursor()`: Positions the window at the current cursor position.
 - `ToggleWindowVisibility()`: Shows or hides the window based on its current visibility state.
 - `processMessages()`: Processes Windows messages and returns a boolean indicating whether the application should continue running.
+- `SaveNoteToCSV()`: Saves the entered note to a CSV file when Enter is pressed or the "Note Down" button is clicked.

 **Static Methods:**